Kingsley Henderson: Early life

 Henderson was born on 15 December 1883 in Brighton, Victoria.
-He was one of four children born to Mary Louisa (née Andrew) and Anketell Matthew Henderson.
-His mother was born in England and his father, also an architect, was born in Ireland.
+He was one of four children born to Mary Louisa (née Andrew, died October 1934), and Anketell Matthew Henderson (3 March 1853 – 1922).
+His mother was born in England and his father, also an architect, was born in Ireland and came out to Australia as a child and was educated at Scotch College and completed the Engineering degree with the University of Melbourne.
+He became a partner in the architectural firm of Reed, Henderson & Smart, who did work for the university and for the Bank of Australasia, later setting up on his own account with offices at 352 Collins Street.
+He also served as lecturer in architecture at the university from 1892 to 1916.

+Henderson was a grandson of Rev. Anketell Matthew Henderson (1820–1876), an English Congregational minister later associated with the Independent church on Collins Street, Melbourne.
+The name "Anketell" honors an early benefactor of the Rev. Henderson.

 Henderson was educated at Cumloden College in St Kilda East.
 He later took classes at the University of Melbourne and Melbourne Technical College.

 Career

-Henderson was articled to his father in 1901 and in 1906 joined him as a partner in the firm of Anketell & K. Henderson, later known as A. & K. Henderson & Partners.
-His father died in 1922 and he was later joined in partnership by Rodney Alsop and Marcus Martin.
+Henderson was articled to his father in 1901 and in 1906 joined him as a partner, with the firm generally known as A. & K. Henderson.
+His father died in 1922, the name remained unchanged, though he was later joined in partnership by Rodney Alsop and Marcus Martin.
 After his own death the practice was carried on by Cedric Staughton until the early 1960s.
 Henderson was a fellow of the Royal Australian Institute of Architects (RAIA) and Royal British Institute of Architects.
 He served twice as president of the Federal Council of the RAIA and twice as president of the Royal Victorian Institute of Architects (RVIA).
 He later became chairman of the Architects' Registration Board of Victoria and also lectured in architecture at the University of Melbourne.

 Henderson "placed great emphasis on the functional and commercial aspect of city office planning, being especially adept at achieving the maximum natural light and space to let".
 His practice specialised in commercial office buildings but also designed for universities, hospitals and some residential clients, receiving work across Australia and New Zealand.
 It won a number of architectural awards and competitions, including two RVIA medals for street architecture – one in 1931 for Lyric House on Collins Street, Melbourne, and another in 1935 for Shell Corner at the intersection of Bourke Street and William Street.
 Henderson himself specialised in the functional requirements of office buildings, with others contributing the façades.
 The firm developed a house style for the T & G Mutual Life Assurance Society, building offices across ten cities.
 In Wellington, the company designed the T & G Building and a new building for the D.I.C. department store.